mvanwinkleias/blog_posts/2023-02-21-convert_NIST_doc_to_readable_thing/notes.md

 #### Use It Securely

-* Use a secure passphrase, 2FA
+* Use a secure passphrase, 2FA for your account
 * Use separate ssh keys for separate machines
 * Manage permissions appropriately